Before getting started How To Apply Processing Time Monitoring Your Project Fees

 How To Apply

-For a fence the following is required:
+For a fence, the following is required:

 - Residential Permit Application

-- Plot Plan Checklist
+- Residential Site Plan Checklist

-- Fence diagram (picture of proposed fence)
+- Fence diagram (picture of the proposed fence)

 - A survey indicating the proposed work on the property.
 This can be done in two ways:

 - Please know we cannot accept a certified survey that has been revised by anyone outside of the surveyor.
 You may submit an original survey (signed and sealed by a land surveyor) that shows the proposed work.

 - If the certified survey does not show the proposed work submit it and a supplemental copy of the survey.
 The supplemental copy is a copy that does not show the surveyor's credentials (seal, signature, name, or any reference to the surveyor).
 On this copy, you may draw in the proposed work.